dfelinto/blender-manual/manual/modeling/geometry_nodes/geometry/join_geometry.rst

 *************

 The *Join Geometry* node merges separately generated pieces of geometry into a single one.
-If the inputted pieces contain different types of geometry, the output will contain multiple types of geometry.
+If the geometry inputs contain different types of data, the output will also contain different data types.

 .. figure:: /images/modeling_geometry-nodes_geometry_join-geometry_node.png